agatan/tf-estimator-example/README.md

-A template project with tensorflow `Estimator` and `Experiment` API.
+A template project with tensorflow `Estimator` and serving API for study.